Anshulllg/2D-sketch-to-3D-mesh-generation-in-real-time/README.md

 # 2D-sketch-to-3D-mesh-generation-in-real-time
 A sketching interface that transforms 2D freeform strokes drawn on the artboard to a 3D model mesh in OpenGL.
-According to the research Teddy, all the processes are implemented (Igarashi et al., 1999).

 **Dependencies required**
 1. [OpenGL](https://www.opengl.org/)